Many people have asked how I make painted papers.

 Spray bottles filled with watered down paint or watercolors create beautiful effects on the previous painted paper.

-I store the sheets in stacks of rainbows so it is easy
+To store: Stack the sheets in like colors so it is easy

 to grab for future projects.